Chile Tariff Rates 2026: 10% on US Imports

 Nearly all Chilean goods qualify for duty-free entry under the FTA — maintain proper certificates of origin.
 Chilean lithium and copper may qualify for critical minerals provisions under recent US legislation, providing additional incentives beyond the FTA.
 Chile's counter-seasonal fruit growing cycle makes it a strategic year-round produce supplier.
 Compare Chilean wine pricing with Australian (AUSFTA duty-free) and New Zealand (10% Section 122) alternatives.

-How US Tariffs on Chile Work
+How Are US Tariffs on Chile Imports Calculated?

 To calculate the total duty on a specific import from Chile, use our tariff calculator or landed cost calculator for a complete estimate including Merchandise Processing Fee (MPF) and Harbor Maintenance Fee (HMF).
 You can also compare Chile rates with other countries to evaluate sourcing alternatives.